Mo379/Zettlekasten/Zettlekasten/LanguageTransfer_1.md

 # LanguageTransfer_1

-1) In english we already use a lot of french formal is latin, casual is germanic e.g to ask, to enquire.
+1) In english we already use a lot of french, where formal sounding words are latin, and casual sounding words are germanic e.g to ask and to enquire.
 - to ask is germanic
-- to enquire is latin and thus french like
+- to enquire is latin and so it's like french

 gâteau -> cake